Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 ## September 29th, 2020
 * Q&A: System that destroyed Nuclear Waste wouldn't be bad? https://www.youtube.com/watch?v=1nSztPm_B14
-* Q&A: Why is there a trade-off with Nuclear Power but not with Coal or Oil? https://www.youtube.com/watch?v=DYy7NpZ7qYA

 ## November 10th, 2020
-* Q&A: I report a bug and include a screenshot- is there an easy way to do it in-game? https://www.youtube.com/watch?v=2SqpfMeDmcw
 * Q&A: Nuclear Waste removal in-game when? https://www.youtube.com/watch?v=laualQ7TTug
-* Q&A: Nuclear removal when? https://www.youtube.com/watch?v=q-Z32Ff5_Pg

 ## November 24th, 2020
 * Q&A: Any way to recycle Nuclear Waste? https://www.youtube.com/watch?v=2ZbRpgGteaI